 Additionally, rolling out the plantar fascia can assist with local pain.
 Rolling out the plantar fascia is accomplished by standing next to a chair or wall for balance.
 Step over a ball with one foot and roll the ball from front to back under your foot to release the muscles attaching into the plantar fascia for 1 minute once daily.

 If you’re pain has not been responding to the traditional exercises for plantar fasciitis or you don’t know where to start let us know!
-Our team of physiotherapists, massage therapists and naturopathic doctors have the training and experience to get your pain under control and back to achieving your health and fitness goals!
+Our team of physiotherapists and, massage therapists have the training and experience to get your pain under control and back to achieving your health and fitness goals!

 Baker, J., Bouche, R., Christensen, J., Kravitz, S., Schuberth, J., Thomas, J., Vanore, J., Weil, L., & Zlotoff, H. (201).
 “The diagnosis and treatment of heel pain: a clinical practise guideline” The Journal of Foot & Ankle Surgery 49, S1-S19.